Leopold III, King of the Belgians

 The couple had three children:

-King Albert I died In February 1934, and Leopold took the throne as King Leopold III.
-With his wife and children, he was very popular amongst the Belgian people.
+King Albert I died In February 1934, and Leopold took the throne as Leopold III, King of the Belgians.
+With his wife and children, he was popular with the Belgian people.
 Sadly, in August 1935, Queen Astrid was killed in a car accident while the family was on vacation in Switzerland.
 While driving their convertible, with Queen Astrid at his side, and the chauffeur in the back seat, Leopold was distracted by something his wife pointed out to him and lost control of the car.
 Astrid was thrown from the convertible and killed.
 She was just 29 years old.

 Following the beginning of World War II, Belgium declared its neutrality.
-When Germany invaded in May 1940, they were quickly able to take control of Belgium.
-Unlike other sovereigns, Leopold vowed to remain in the country, while the Belgian government fled right away.
-Despite their pleas, he refused to leave, saying that he would stand with his troops, regardless of the outcome.
-His courageous choice would come back to haunt him in the years to come.
+Germany invaded in May 1940 and quickly took control of Belgium.
+Unlike other sovereigns, Leopold vowed to remain in the country, while the Belgian government fled.
+Despite the Belgian government’s pleas, Leopold refused to leave, saying he would stand with his troops, regardless of the outcome.
+His courageous choice would come back to haunt him.
 On May 27, 1940, Leopold formally surrendered to the German forces.
-The Belgian government, already in exile, quickly issued statements condemning the King and his actions, stating that it was for them to make that decision, not the Sovereign.
-And they declared that by acting without their advice, the King had gone against the Belgian constitution.
-Unfortunately, the government could not assemble both chambers, which would be necessary for them to formally declare the King unable to reign and to appoint a Regent.
-So for the next several years, they instead campaigned against the King and his actions, from afar.
+The Belgian government in exile quickly issued statements condemning Leopold and his actions, stating that it was for them to make that decision, not the Sovereign.
+The government declared that by acting without their advice, Leopold had gone against the Belgian constitution.
+Unfortunately, the government could not assemble both chambers, necessary for them to formally declare Leopold was unable to reign and to appoint a Regent.
+For the next several years, they instead campaigned against Leopold and his actions, from afar.

 Leopold and his family found themselves under house arrest, primarily at the Royal Palace of Laeken.
-The King attempted to assert his position as King of the Belgians, but the Germans were having no part of that, and his own Belgian government, by now settled in London, wasn’t either.
+Leopold attempted to assert his position as King of the Belgians, but the Germans were having no part of that, and his own Belgian government, now settled in London, was not either.

 In 1944, the Nazis moved Leopold and his family to Germany, and later Austria, where they were kept under heavy guard.
 In May 1945, they were freed by United States forces, but due to the questions about his actions during the war, they were unable to return to Belgium.
-They settled in Switzerland, while Belgium began to rebuild from the war, under the leadership of Leopold’s brother Charles who had been named Regent in 1944.
-It would be six years before Leopold was able to return to his country and his throne.
-After much debate within the Belgian government over the “royal question”, he was cleared of any charges of treason.
-And following a public referendum in 1950, with 57% in favor of his return, Leopold and his family were able to return to Belgium, on July 20, 1951.
+They settled in Switzerland, while Belgium began to rebuild from the war, under the leadership of Leopold’s brother Prince Charles, Count of Flanders who had been named Regent in 1944.
+It would be six years before Leopold could return to his country and throne.
+After much debate within the Belgian government over the “royal question”, Leopld was cleared of any charges of treason.
+Following a public referendum in 1950, with 57% in favor of his return, Leopold and his family returned to Belgium, on July 20, 1951.

-However, upon his return, he was met with a violent general strike.
+However, Leopold was met with a violent general strike.
 Within just ten days, Leopold, probably urged by the Belgian government, chose to step down from the throne.
 On August 1, 1950, he formally ceded many of his responsibilities to his eldest son Baudouin who was created Prince Royal.
-But for all intents and purposes, he was simply beginning the process of abdicating.
+But for all intents and purposes, he was beginning the process of abdicating.
 King Leopold III formally abdicated on July 16, 1951.
 His son became King Baudouin of the Belgians.

 Leopold III signing the abdication papers, Photo Credit: http://crossoflaeken.blogspot.co.uk

 Following the abdication, Leopold continued to advise King Baudouin, and the two maintained a close relationship.
 They all continued to live at the Royal Palace of Laeken until Baudouin’s marriage in 1960.
-At that point, due to the marriage, as well as the government’s insistence that the former King move to a separate residence, the couple moved to another property owned by the government, Château d’Argenteuil, in Brabant.
+Due to the marriage and the government’s insistence that the former King move to a separate residence, Leopold and Lilian moved to another property owned by the government, Château d’Argenteuil, in Brabant.
 Leopold spent his remaining years exploring his interests in anthropology and entomology.

 King Leopold III died on September 25, 1983, a few hours after undergoing emergency heart surgery.
 He was buried in the Royal Crypt at the Church of Our Lady of Laeken, alongside his first wife, Queen Astrid, and later his second wife, Princess Lilian, who died in 2002.